Coveros-Archive/Genoa/README.md

 # Genoa
-WIP: Opinionated webhook based GitOps controller that installs and manages helm (v3) releases from configured github repositories
+WIP: Opinionated webhook based GitOps controller that installs and manages helm (v3) releases from configured github/gitlab repositories

 ## Installing the Chart
 You can install the chart with the release name `genoa` as below.